 3. Two Letters of Recommendation (One Supervisory & One Professional)

 Recommendations should be completed on either the recommendation form provided on the Forms page of the NDU CIC website, or on organizational letterhead and must be signed.
 All recommendations, regardless of format, must address the questions asked on the recommendation form.
 At least one recommendation must come from a current or past supervisor.
 The second may come from another professional source.
 Both recommendations should be written by persons able to judge the applicant's ability to complete a challenging graduate level degree program.
-Letters of recommendations can be uploaded on the Tk20 application site or mailed to the CIC Office of Student Services (address below).
+Letters of recommendations can be uploaded on the Tk20 application site, emailed to the Office of Student Services at CICOSS@ndu.edu, or mailed to the CIC Office of Student Services (address below).

 4. Official Undergraduate and Graduate (if applicable) Transcript(s)